 Packing any bags with zippers on them so that the zipper is up and easily accessible.
 At some point, you will wind up emptying the whole car, but until then, you might need something out of those zipper bags.
 If the zipper is accessible, you should not have any trouble grabbing something you need.
 If you are going to live out of your packed vehicle and not unpack more than what you need for sleeping, you will most definitely want bags packed strategically for easy access!

 Sometimes, your gear acts as the perfect piece of storage equipment when car packing.
 For example, instead of storing sleeping pads and bags all rolled up, unroll them, and use them in the packing process.
-Sleeping pads, bags, and pillows can act as a bumper between two items or used to store into spaces to prevent moving.
+Sleeping pads, bags, and pillows can act as a bumper between two items or be used to store in spaces to prevent moving.

 There are so many different places where you can save space.
 You can nest your pots and pans for your camp kitchen, or you can store other kitchen items inside of them.
 Have your day pack ready to go with the 10 essentials and extra layers.
 This not only helps you save space but allows you to jump out of the car and head out down the trail without much transition time.